adamjgrant/Kickstart-Progress-Bars/README.md

 Progress bars for Kickstart

 ## Usage
-1. After installing the submodule, add the component to your vendor index file.
+After installing the submodule, add the component to your vendor index file.
-Example

     // lib/sass/vendor/_index.sass
     @import Kickstart-Progress-Bars/progress

-2. Add the `progress()` mixin to a progress element Example
+Add the `progress()` mixin to a progress element

     progress {
       @include progress();
     }

-3. Optionally define a bar or background color
+Optionally define a bar or background color
-Example

     progress($color: black, $background-color: white);